 I've played out the battle of Hastings c. a couple of dozen times as a miniature wargame simulation.
-Also, I have "fought" in the battle, and might do so again (English Heritage invites internationals to participate every five or six years in the battle of Hastings reenactment held in Battle, East Sussex).

 Shortly after William the Conqueror won the battle of Hastings, the Bayeux Tapestry was created to teach the (politically correct) Anglo-Norman view of why the Norman conquest had to happen.